Table of Contents

 4. Do not exploit unequal bargaining power

 Your users only have the option to click agree or leave the site.
 You cannot use this advantage to take more from the user than necessary.
 Abuse of power can lead to a clickwrap agreement being deemed unenforceable.
-In contract law unequal bargaining power (contracts of adhesion) is frowned upon.
+In contract law, unequal bargaining power (also known as a contract of adhesion) is frowned upon.

-However, even with the lack of bargaining power eCommerce TOS are typically enforceable if they clearly list the requirements for use of the site, and avoid demanding the user to give up too much in order to use the site.
+That said, even with this imbalance, e-commerce terms of service are typically enforceable if they clearly list the requirements for use of the site and avoid demanding the user give up too much to use the site.
 Clickwrap agreements will typically be “take it or leave it” but they cannot be “we take all and you leave with nothing.”
+For instance, when Blockbuster reserved the right to modify terms unilaterally at any time, a court found the contract was “illusory” and refused to enforce it.

 5. Specific consents must be distinguishable from the rest of the document